Inpatient Rehab in San Jose Comprehensive Care

 • Oregon saw a 40% spike in drug deaths.
 Opioids were one factor, but there was a significant uptick in using other substances like meth.
 Cocaine deaths went up by 57%, and fentanyl contributed to 92% of these drug deaths.

-• Virginia is another state dealing with the fallout from record deaths related to drug abuse.
-More than 2,030 deaths occurred from overdoses in 2020, well over the state’s previous record of 1,626.
+• Virginia, another state grappling with the costs of drug abuse, reported more than 2,030 deaths from overdoses in 2020, surpassing its previous record of 1,626.

 The Most Commonly Used Drugs